Hydr8gon/3Beans/README.md

 ### Overview
 3Beans emulates the 3DS at a low level, which means that it runs the entire OS as if it were on real hardware.
 It can boot the home menu and launch some games, but it's still young and has plenty of issues.
-It's currently fully interpreted and software-rendered, which makes it portable but slow.
-If the project matures enough, I might try to incorporate hardware acceleration or high-level elements to achieve reasonable speeds.
+It has both software and hardware GPU rendering, but CPUs are still fully interpreted.
+My goal for this project is to achieve viable speeds with full low-level emulation, and maybe explore some high-level elements down the road.

 ### Downloads
 3Beans is available for Windows, macOS, and Linux.
 The latest builds are automatically provided via GitHub Actions,